Rare Genetic Variants in Neurodevelopment Disorders

 Our goal is to improve the understanding of (neurodevelop)mental disorders and neurogenetic mechanisms shaping human behavior, cognition, and development.

-As ‘models’, we use rare genetic variants, in particular copy number variants (CNVs), i.e. regions of the genome either deleted or duplicated.
-Carriers of certain CNVs are at elevated risk for a wide range of medical and behavioral consequences including brain disorders and some display large macroscopic effects on brain structure.
+As ‘models’, we use rare genetic variants, in particular sex aneuploidies, individuals with an atypical number of sex chromosomes, and copy number variants (CNVs), i.e. regions of the genome either deleted or duplicated.
+These individuals are at elevated risk for a wide range of medical and behavioral consequences including brain disorders and some display large macroscopic effects on brain structure.
 The exact same CNV may confer elevated risk for several different (brain) disorders while reciprocal CNVs (at each end of the dosage response) may be associated with the same disorder.
 This suggests that brain disorders are highly interlinked.
-Consequently, through CNV studies, we may disentangle the mechanisms behind interrelated disorders and their influence on disease (both mental and somatic) outcome.
+Consequently, through sex aneuploidies and CNV studies, we may disentangle the mechanisms behind interrelated disorders and their influence on disease (both mental and somatic) outcome.

-We also enjoy fervent, far-out discussions, a good laugh and to work in a collaborative, supportive spirit.
-Thus, we always welcome enthusiastic, fun, new additions to the group.
+We enjoy fervent, far-out discussions, a good laugh and to work in a collaborative, supportive spirit.
+Thus, we welcome enthusiastic, fun additions to the group including fruitful collaborations and motivated master students.
+For students, we offer highly cross-disciplinary projects on carriers of CNVs and sex aneuplodies within e.g. brain imaging, psychology and genetics.
+Please reach out!

 Current projects: